CACTUS Journal Policies

 Complaints and Appeals

-We handle complaints about editorial processes, peer review, publication decisions, and post-publication issues in a fair, confidential, and timely manner.
-Complaints should be submitted in writing to the editorial office and must include the manuscript title/ID (if applicable), a clear description of the issue, and supporting evidence.
-Complaints are handled confidentially.
+CACTUS handles complaints relating to editorial processes, peer review, publication decisions, and post-publication issues in a fair, confidential, and timely manner.
+Complaints should be submitted in writing to the editorial office and should include the manuscript title or ID, where applicable, together with a clear description of the issue and any supporting evidence.

-Appeals of editorial decisions are considered when authors provide a reasoned, evidence-based argument (e.g., factual errors in reviews, demonstrable reviewer misunderstanding).
-Appeals are evaluated by an editor not involved in the original decision.
-The appeal outcome is final.
+Appeals of editorial decisions may be considered when authors provide a reasoned and evidence-based argument, such as factual errors in reviews or a demonstrable misunderstanding by reviewers.
+Appeals are assessed by an editor who was not involved in the original decision.
+The outcome of an appeal is final.
 Authors must not attempt to pressure editors or reviewers.

 Complaints should be sent to: cactus.journal@ase.ro